 Welcome back to Listening Post Alpha!
 For this round of Superstitions and Folklore, I’ve decided to focus on elements that are seemingly exclusive to the Return, or which figure less heavily in the Original Series.

 DON’T LET YOUR LUCK RUN OUT

-Some cultures have it that it is only good luck if the horseshoe is place open side up, to hold all the luck in, as it were, instead of allowing it to run out.
-Another interpretation holds that the horseshoe should be open side down, in order that the luck and protection fall onto the bearer, or recipient.
+Some cultures have it that it is only good luck if the horseshoe is placed open side up, to hold all the luck in, as it were, instead of allowing it to run out.
+Another interpretation holds that the horseshoe should be open side down, in order that the luck and protection fall onto the bearer or recipient.

 In older traditions, the prongs upwards represented the seat of masculine powers and the prongs down, that of the feminine.
 It is also overall considered to be protection against the ‘evil eye’ and vengeful spirits because of its ‘u’ shape.
 Additionally, the horseshoe is associated with both the sun and the moon, dependent upon the cultural origin.